Close Menu

 In the past 30 years, we have won millions of dollars in benefits for our clients.
 If you want to win benefits, then you need to hire an attorney with the experience to win your case.
 Also, you need a lawyer to show the SSA that they should pay you SSD benefits.
 We can do that.
 Contact us today.

 If you want to learn more about our lawyers, then read our About Us page.
 For instance, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been helping her clients win benefits for over thirty years.
+Dianna Cannon has been helping her clients win SSD benefits for over thirty years.
 Brett Bunkall also has many year of legal experience helping people win their SSI and SSD benefits.
 We are experts.
 You can trust us to help you win SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Also, we help our clients with their Medicare benefits.
+Also, we help our clients with Medicare benefits.
 Our lawyers and staff can help you file an application for benefits using the SSA’s website.

 Facebook Twitter LinkedIn